Table of contents

 What are the legal forms of gambling in California?

-The legal forms of gambling in California are state lottery games, charitable gambling, tribal casinos, and card rooms.
+The legal forms of gambling in California are state lottery games, charitable gaming, tribal casinos, card rooms, and parimutuel horse racing at licensed tracks.

 What are the penalties for illegal gambling in California?